-These Healthy Gingerbread Cookies are gluten free, paleo and clean eating!
-The dough even holds up to making gingerbread man cookie cut outs.
-With this recipe no one has to miss out on Christmas baking anymore.
+These Healthy Gingerbread Cookies are gluten-free, paleo and include a low carb option!
+The dough even holds up to making gingerbread man cookie cutouts.
+With this recipe, no one has to miss out on Christmas baking anymore.

 Gingerbread cookies are part of my earliest holiday memories.
-Only that we called them Lebkuchen in Germany.
+However, we called them Lebkuchen in Germany.

 There is an old family recipe that my mom has been making since way before I was born.
-She only makes them once each Christmas season, but usually a huge batch so that it would last our family for about a month.
+She only makes them once each Christmas season, but it is usually a huge batch and the cookies last for about a month.

 The recipe calls for chilling the dough.
-And my mom usually made the dough in a large pot (that would take up way too much fridge space), so she just put it outside to chill in the winter cold.
+My mom usually made the dough in a large pot (that would take up way too much fridge space), so she would just put it outside to chill in the winter cold.

 This must have been so strange to me as a child.
 This left a lasting impression and is actually my first memory of Gingerbread cookies – my mom heaving the large pot of dough outside.

-Today I am not sharing that traditional family recipe – you can find that here.
-But today’s recipe for gluten free gingerbread cookies came to be while I was extensively testing that Lebkuchen recipe.
+Today, I am not sharing that traditional family recipe – you can find that here.
+But today’s recipe for gluten-free, dairy-free, healthier gingerbread cookies came into being while I was extensively testing that Lebkuchen recipe.